-Whether you building a new home or remodeling, there are some considerations that you should keep in mind as you design your laundry room.
+A laundry room should be one of the most workable rooms in your home.
+Whether you are building a new home or remodeling, there are some considerations that you should keep in mind as you design your laundry room.

 According to a National Association of Homebuilders (NAHB) consumer preference survey, 95 percent of new homeowners request a separate laundry room.
 And, 61 percent of laundry rooms are being built on upper levels rather than first floors or basements.